 From bamboo to recycled glass, whether entertaining or serving up leftovers for one, these sustainable tableware brands deserve a spot on your table.

-For a truly sustainable feast, we explore some of the best eco-friendly materials to look out for when shopping for dinnerware, flatware, and glassware.
+For a truly sustainable snack, feast, or full-on celebration, we explore some of the best eco-friendly materials to look out for when shopping for dinnerware, flatware, and glassware.
 Plus, we’ve rounded up some of the top ethical tableware brands for all of your cooking needs.

 Sustainable tableware materials